 The objectives of the project were to:

-- develop a Target Operating Model for an IT function that could deliver ‘business as usual’ work and projects effectively, and also aligned with the States’ strategic direction of travel.
+- develop a Target Operating Model (TOM) for an IT function that could deliver ‘business as usual’ work and projects effectively, and also aligned with the States’ strategic direction of travel.

 - implement immediate improvements to address the identified problems within the constraints of the current organisational structure.

-- high-level target operating model
+- high-level TOM

-- detailed target operating model
+- detailed TOM

-- detailed implementation plan.
+- detailed Implementation Plan.

-CBO’s first step was to conduct an as is analysis.
+CBO’s first step was to conduct an As-is Analysis.
 The purpose of this was to build a rounded and nuanced understanding of the strengths and weaknesses of the current provision of IT within the States.
 To build this understanding, we used a range of tools, including:

-- interviews and workshops with staff currently delivering across the States
+- interviews and workshops with staff currently delivering across the States;

 - ‘rapid reviews’ of major IT projects currently underway, to understand why they were consistently failing to deliver to time and budget.